hahahahaman/hahahahaman.github.io/blog/_posts/2016-02-25-sexual-assault.md

 Which could easily be turned into :

-> The tropes and supposed truisms about societal understanding of sexual assault
+> The tropes and supposed truisms about *the misunderstanding of* sexual assault
 > are decades old, but that doesn't make them accurate.

 # Finally :